Tejas1546/p2p_video_streaming/README.md

 - **Connection refused:** Make sure the watcher is running and listening on the correct port, and the firewall allows connections.
 - **No video:** Ensure your camera is connected and not in use by another app.
 - **LAN streaming not working:** Double-check both machines are on the same network and can ping each other.
 Temporarily disable firewalls for testing.
+- **PeerClient connects to TrackerServer instead of watcher:** Make sure the watcher is using a different port than the TrackerServer.
+Register the watcher with its own listening port (e.g., 10000), not the tracker’s port (9000).
-- **How do I use on Mac/Linux?**: You must build from source and bundle dependencies for those platforms (see below).
+- **How do I use on Mac/Linux?**: This release is for Windows only.
+For other platforms, you must build from source and bundle dependencies.

 ---